 After crossing the José Antonio Páez Bridge, one can hike along the path along the border with Arauca and see the islets where some of the indigenous tribes lived.
 I recommend hiring a private guide who can explain in detail about the life of the indigenous groups in the department and what they mean to the country.

 Coleo is considered a sport and is famous in the department.
-The sport consists in a person chasing bulls on a horse, the main aim of which is to bring the bull down by pulling it on its side by the tail and thereby throwing it off balance.
+The sport consists in a person chasing bulls on a horse, with the main aim of bringing the bull down by pulling it on its side by the tail and thereby throwing it off balance.